channeladvisor/qdstoolbox/QDSCacheCleanup/README.md

 # QDSCacheClean
+Query Store includes two cleanup processes:
+- Date-based, that ensure no data older than XX days is kept to reduce the size of Query Store (adjustable)
+- Size-based, which kicks in once a database's Query Store size reaches 90% of its maximum size.
+It scans the metrics stored and deletes any information (starting with the lest CPU-heavy), and deletes the stored information until the QDS space utilization drops below 80% (if possible)

+There are some problems:
+- Queries with a forced plan are not dropped.
+- Dropped object don't have their metrics not removed until either of the two predefined cleanup processes kicks in and targets them.
+- The size-based cleanup has a big impact on high performance environments (up to 60% of CPU allocated to this process on a 8 cores box), and could potentially be triggered every time the data is flushed to disk.

 This tool uses the SPs <b>sp_query_store_remove_query</b>, <b>sp_query_store_remove_plan</b> and <b>sp_query_store_reset_exec_stats</b> to delete stored data for specific queries and or plans, which can be adapted using multiple parameters to perform different types of cleanups, as for example:

 - Delete plans/queries and/or not used in the last XX hours.